GiraffeSummer/MusicQ/README.md

 "# music"

-WIP

-Music app for queuing music in one playlist over multiple people remotely, it works together with https://github.com/GiraffeSummer/MusicQ as the front end.
+Music app for queuing music in one playlist over multiple people remotely

 you probably want to change the value for "playlistID" in "/index.js" it'll be the youtube playlist it'll use if you run out of queue videos to play, it'll pick a completely random video to play next from the first 50 videos in this list.